 Courses are taught by ADA University full-time professors, as well as practitioners from government agencies, international organizations and local think-tanks.
 The Ministry of Foreign Affairs of Azerbaijan hosts a study tour at the end of program.

-Foreign diplomats and civil servants get a unique chance to not only acquire knowledge, but also network with public and private sector leaders of Azerbaijan and other countries in the region, as well as practitioners from government agencies, international organizations, local NGOs and independent think-tanks.
+We have trained 278 alumni from 106 countries through the Caspian Basin Studies Program.
+Foreign diplomats and civil servants participating in the Program not only acquire solid knowledge, but also build and expand their network with public and private sector leaders of Azerbaijan and other countries in the region.
+They make new acquaintances with practitioners from government agencies, international organizations, local NGOs, and independent think-tanks.

 The program includes field trips to Azerbaijan's oil and natural gas facilities along the Caspian Sea coast, including the Sangachal Terminal, and other historical towns along the Ancient Silk Road.